-Zeugma is when you use a word in two ways at the same time while only using the word once.
+Zeugma is when you use a word in a sentence once, while conveying two different meanings at the same time.
 Sometimes, the word is literal in one part of the sentence, but figurative in another; other times, it’s just two completely separate meanings for the word.

 II.
 Examples of Zeugma

 The farmers in the valley grew potatoes, peanuts, and bored.

 This is an example of zeugma being used for humor.
 Like many jokes, it comes in three parts: the first two establish a pattern, and the third changes it.
 It’s an example of zeugma because the word “grew” is being used in two different senses: literally, the farmers grew potatoes and peanuts, but figuratively they also grew bored.

 They left the room with tear-filled eyes and hearts.

 Obviously, hearts don’t fill up with tears, except in a very figurative sense.
 (If their hearts were literally filling with tears, they would need to go straight to the hospital!)
 So this too is an example of zeugma where tear-filled is being used both literally and figuratively at the same time.

 He lost his briefcase, then his job, then his mind.

 The word “lost” is used in multiple senses, with each image slightly more unfortunate than the last.
 Through zeugma, this 10-word sentence tells a story which revolves around the single verb “lost.”
 We can follow the progression of events through the story quite easily, thanks to the flexibility of the word.

 The basic function of zeugma is surprise.
 Take the first example in §2: the potatoes and peanuts lead us to expect that the third word will be another crop.
 But the word “bored” violates this expectation and surprises the reader.
 Our brains try to fit the new word into the old pattern, and it results in the humorous image of boredom growing out of the earth like a crop!